1. Create a game

 - A weather app (see tip #5 as well)

 4. Build a jokes web service

 Another useful skill to possess is the ability to create web services using Python.
-There are several frameworks that make this task super easy.
+Several frameworks make this task super easy.
 These are the most recommended ones:

-- Falcon is completely focussed on creating web APIs.
+- Falcon is completely focused on creating web APIs.
 It’s very fast.